satoverse/satoxcoin/README.md

 not straightforward.

-Thank you to the Bitcoin developers.
-Thank you to the Ravencoin developers.
+Thank you to the Bitcoin/ Ravencoin developers.